 Near the always busy Trust tower, there is a very charismatic sanctuary, dedicated to celestial buddha Dainichi-nyorai (Vairocana) - the protector deity of those who were born in the years of monkey and goat.
 The place is clearly to locate due to its’ red lanterns.

-The sanctuary had burnt down twice - the first time was when the great fire occurred in 1919 and the next one was due to the Bombing of Sendai during World War II.
+The sanctuary had burned down twice - the first time was when the great fire occurred in 1919 and the next one was due to the Bombing of Sendai during World War II.
 The sanctuary that we see today was restored in 1953, but it somehow preserves that spirit of ancient times.
 Besides, this is a beloved place for many salarymen working near it.

 By the way, shrines and temples are usually situated on mountains, and although there are no mountains in the center of Sendai, it is not a big problem to find a high building, isn’t it?
 And at least two buildings in Sendai (there are rumours about others, too) have enshrined deities on their rooftops.